Why Some “Ordinary” Businesses Sell For Massive Premiums

 While no business is easy, you certainly do not need a ton of experience to take over a business such as these.
 One can easily adapt to this environment and quickly ramp up to the skills needed to successfully manage it, and better yet, to have it operate absentee.
 Think about it: you have a storage building with limited capacity, and once the space is filled, you can’t really go out and market it more.
 You can increase the fees, improve client turnover, but once it’s filled, it’s filled.
 And, best of all, the checks come in every month.

 It’s Beautiful When It’s Harder to Lose an Existing Customer Than To Gain a New One

 Nobody thinks about changing alarm companies unless they incur a break-in and the alarm doesn’t go off.
 Likewise, if you have a water-supply business or marina and you provide the services you’re expected to, people don’t change.
-Storage businesses are even better examples: people just keep their “stuff” there year after year and never move it.
-Actually, it’s a beautiful thing when you own this kind of business.
+It’s a beautiful thing when you own this kind of business.
 These are the ones where customers either don’t give a second thought to paying the monthly fees, or they realize that it’s simply not worth the hassle to change to a competitor.
-In other words, you’d have to really mess things up to lose a customer.
+In other words, you have to really mess things up to lose a customer.

 By the same token, getting new business is not easy for the same reason that it’s hard for one business to lose a customer; it’s difficult to gain one from the competition.
 But, the costs and time required to keep an existing accounts are infinitely less and easier than getting a new one.
 This is a very attractive concept for any prospective business buyer, especially ones with limited professional or entrepreneurial experience.